Allgeier-Lab/Shayka_ConLetts/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This repository stores the code and data for "A new model of tropical seagrass eutrophication: evidence for single nutrient management " by Bridget F. Shayka, Jacob E. Allgeier.
-Submitted to Conservation Letters.
+2025.
+Conservation Letters. http://doi.org/10.1111.conl.13133

-This manuscript is currently in the review and publication process.
-Please do not use this code without contacting the lead author first.